10 Ways To Enhance Your E-commerce Customer Experience

 1. Dollar Shave Club

-This new way of advertising helped them grow quickly, and in 2016, Unilever bought the company for $1 billion.
+This new way of advertising helped them grow quickly.
+In 2016, Unilever bought the company for $1 billion.
 Their success shows how using humor and selling directly to customers can make a big difference.

 2. Etsy

-Launched from a Brooklyn apartment in 2005, Etsy revolutionized how handmade and vintage items were sold online.
+Launched from a Brooklyn apartment in 2005, Etsy revolutionized how handmade and vintage items are sold online.

 By providing a platform for independent sellers to showcase their crafts, Etsy fostered a sense of community among buyers and sellers.
 The platform’s focus on authenticity and unique products has led to over $13 billion in sales and millions of active sellers.